stefanholek/rl/README.txt

 behaves.
 For example, by configuring readline's ``word_break_characters``, an application can affect how readline computes word boundaries.

+[TBC] `Readline has username completion and basic filename completion built-in.`

 .. [#] This is not entirely correct.
 What it really does, is arrange things so that the readline C-library calls the Python function ``func`` when generating matches.
 The effect however is the same as if ``func`` had